 This research was published in the journal of critical care in 2010.

 As a side note, there are three omega 3 fatty acids, alpha linolenic acid, good stuff, but not proven to reduce heart disease like the other two.

 Then there are two others called eicosa pentaenoic acid and docosa hexaenoic acid.
 They are found primarily in fatty fish, whereas the alpha one is found primarily in nuts and seeds.

 Why on a chiropractic help site you may well ask.
-Chiropractic is about the nervous system, and a healthy nervous system is vitally dependent on omega three fatty acids; they are also strongly anti-inflammatory.
+Chiropractic is about joints and mobility, and a healthy nervous system is vitally dependent on these omega three fatty acids; they are also strongly anti-inflammatory.